alex/what-happens-when/README.rst

 (On GNU/Linux) the Xorg server listens for keycodes
 ---------------------------------------------------

-When a graphical ``X server`` is used, ``X`` will use the generic event driver ``evdev`` to acquire the keypress.
-A re-mapping of keycodes to scancodes is made with ``X server`` specific keymaps and rules.
+On GNU/Linux, the Xorg server, which is responsible for managing the display and input devices, listens for keycodes when a graphical X server is used.
+The X server uses the generic event driver called "evdev" to capture the keypress event.
+The keycodes are then remapped to scancodes using X server-specific keymaps and rules.

-When the scancode mapping of the key pressed is complete, the ``X server`` sends the character to the ``window manager`` (DWM, metacity, i3, etc), so the ``window manager`` in turn sends the character to the focused window.
+Once the scancode mapping is completed, the X server sends the character corresponding to the key pressed to the window manager, which could be DWM, metacity, i3, or any other window manager in use.
+The window manager then forwards the character to the focused window, which is the currently active window that is accepting keyboard input.

-The graphical API of the window  that receives the character prints the appropriate font symbol in the appropriate focused field.
+Finally, the graphical API of the window that receives the character prints the appropriate font symbol in the appropriate focused field.
+This allows the character to be displayed on the screen in the focused field of the active window, enabling text input in the graphical user interface of the GNU/Linux system.

 Parse URL
 ---------